-The numbers in "Chart 1" represent the "Projected - Recommended" enrollment.
-Our enrollment for 2023 was 16,538.
-As you can see by the chart above enrollment declined significantly with the pandemic and are projected to continue to decrease to 16,090 in FY28.
-The four projections show enrollment by FY28 with a low of 14,372 to a high of 17,442.
+The numbers in Chart 2 (above) represent the "Projected - Recommended" enrollment, as provided by Cooperative Strategies in March 2024.
+Our enrollment for 2024 was 16,626.
+As you can see by the chart above, enrollment declined significantly with the pandemic and is projected to decline further to 16,081 in FY29.
+The four projections show enrollment by FY29 with a low of 14,985 to a high of 17,498.
 With the current single and multi-family housing starts, we believe the Cooperative Strategies recommended projection may be a slightly low estimate for the district.